deg4uss3r/postio/README.md

 # Postio

 ## Overview
  Postio is a encrypted file sender and receiver.
-Written in [Rust](https://www.rust-lang.org/en-US/) Postio will encrypt a file (Using [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Block_Chaining_.28CBC.29) mode and send this file to an [AWS S3](https://aws.amazon.com/s3/).
-The initialization vector (IV) and symmetic key are also encryoted with [RSA-4096](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) private/public keys.
-Your public key is sent to the AWS S3 store (differnt S3 instance) for the sender to get your public key to proply encrypt the file.
+Written in [Rust](https://www.rust-lang.org/en-US/) Postio will encrypt a file (Using [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Block_Chaining_.28CBC.29) mode) and send this file to an [AWS S3](https://aws.amazon.com/s3/).
+The initialization vector (IV) and symmetric key are also encrypted with [RSA-4096](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) private/public keys.
+Your public key is sent to the AWS S3 store (different S3 instance) for the sender to get your public key to properly encrypt the file.

 ## How to Install
 First you can clone the git repo and build yourself.